ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Data Structures in Front-end?
-More Important Than You Think - <a href="https://medium.com/@the_mayankism/data-structures-in-front-end-more-important-than-you-think-189b9f096267?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Loading Skeleton: Smooth Loading States in Your App - <a href="https://joodi.medium.com/react-loading-skeleton-smooth-loading-states-in-your-app-1061c92e2f73?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The_Mayankism`**
+✍️ **posted by `Joodi`**

-<blockquote>It was Saturday morning, September 13th, when I pushed the first commit for a new UI feature I was working on… yeah, I work weekends too…
+<blockquote>When building React apps, users often see empty spaces while data is loading.
+Instead of showing blank areas or plain “Loading…” text, you…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Next.js 15.5 Release Deep Dive: What’s New and Why It Matters - <a href="https://medium.com/@dgupta.jit/next-js-15-5-release-deep-dive-whats-new-and-why-it-matters-859d7a99b52b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Deep Dive into React Hooks: From useState to Custom Hooks. - <a href="https://medium.com/@mamtahasani/a-deep-dive-into-react-hooks-from-usestate-to-custom-hooks-5e5dc069140b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prasenjit Dasgupta`**
+✍️ **posted by `Mamta Hasani`**

-<blockquote>From developer velocity to safer routing, here’s a practical breakdown of the new release without the jargon.
+<blockquote>Follow along to master the magic of useState, useEffect & more powerful functional components.
+Rediscover the simple elegance of React.
 Continue reading on Medium »</blockquote>

 <h3>3.
-My Next.js App Was a Dumpster Fire — Here’s How I Made It 10x Faster - <a href="https://medium.com/@koteshavula/my-next-js-app-was-a-dumpster-fire-heres-how-i-made-it-10x-faster-aa0cb893f253?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Would Build a React App From Scratch Today (2025 Edition) - <a href="https://javascript.plainenglish.io/how-i-would-build-a-react-app-from-scratch-today-2025-edition-00158a96f07a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Akshat Tiwari`**

+<blockquote>Create-react-app (CRA) was the king for years, but now it has been officially deprecated.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>4.
+React Native Roadmap in 2025: The Future of Cross-Platform Development - <a href="https://medium.com/@yogxworld/react-native-roadmap-in-2025-the-future-of-cross-platform-development-2f8ba4193c51?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shanvika Devi`**
+✍️ **posted by `Random Articles`**

-<blockquote>From 7-second load times to instant pages — the ugly mistakes and fixes behind my Next.js speed boost.
+<blockquote>React Native has been a game-changer since its release in 2015, allowing developers to write once and deploy on both iOS and Android.
+Fast…
 Continue reading on Medium »</blockquote>

-<h3>4. ⚛️ React.js Tips & Best Practices in 2025: A Deep-Dive Guide - <a href="https://medium.com/@missAvantika/%EF%B8%8F-react-js-tips-best-practices-in-2025-a-deep-dive-guide-3704984821c4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Avantika ✨`**

-<blockquote>React.js has been around for over a decade, yet it’s still the most popular frontend library powering apps from startups to tech giants…
-Continue reading on Medium »</blockquote>

 <h3>5.
-Optimistic UI with React + TanStack Query + TypeScript - <a href="https://medium.com/@henryrivardo/optimistic-ui-with-react-tanstack-query-typescript-01d275f25c2c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Beginner’s Guide to Building a Website with React + Vite - <a href="https://medium.com/@r00tb33r/a-beginners-guide-to-building-a-website-with-react-vite-cd922a3ea20b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Henry Rivardo`**
+✍️ **posted by `r00tb33r`**

-<blockquote>Sebagai Software Engineer, kita ingin aplikasi terasa cepat dan responsif.
+<blockquote>This is a short, practical guide to get you from zero to a running React site using Vite.
+You’ll see what each file does, the requirements…
 Continue reading on Medium »</blockquote>

-<h3>6. # Building a Cross-Framework Barcode Scanner with WebAssembly: A Complete Guide - <a href="https://medium.com/@rahulapgm/building-a-cross-framework-barcode-scanner-with-webassembly-a-complete-guide-d707d7ebfd8e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+Migrating from Create React App (CRA) to Vite — A Beginner’s Guide - <a href="https://medium.com/@avinashukla0704/migrating-from-create-react-app-cra-to-vite-a-beginners-guide-9a2ff3e0d7fb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Arunachalam`**
+✍️ **posted by `Avinash Shukla`**

-<blockquote>In today’s digital world, barcode scanning has become an essential feature for many applications — from inventory management to mobile…
+<blockquote>For many years, Create React App (CRA) was the easiest way to start a React project.
+But as of February 2025, CRA is officially deprecated…
 Continue reading on Medium »</blockquote>

+<h3>7.
+Prevent Unnecessary API Calls in React Using Debounce and Throttle - <a href="https://javascript.plainenglish.io/prevent-unnecessary-api-calls-in-react-using-debounce-and-throttle-2cdfaf9f6e3d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kashish Kumar (Kavi)`**

+<blockquote>Stop hammering your backend.
+This article shows you how to make smarter, fewer API calls in React with debounce and throttle.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>8.
+React JS Roadmap 2025 — Step by Step Guide for Beginners & Developers - <a href="https://medium.com/@maxoncodes/react-js-roadmap-2025-step-by-step-guide-for-beginners-developers-1e6023c57616?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Maxon Codes`**

+<blockquote>Maxon Codes — React JS Roadmap 2025 — Complete learning path for beginners & developers.
+Covers prerequisites, React fundamentals…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next.js 15.5 Release Deep Dive: What’s New and Why It Matters - <a href="https://medium.com/@dgupta.jit/next-js-15-5-release-deep-dive-whats-new-and-why-it-matters-859d7a99b52b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Loading Skeleton: Smooth Loading States in Your App - <a href="https://joodi.medium.com/react-loading-skeleton-smooth-loading-states-in-your-app-1061c92e2f73?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prasenjit Dasgupta`**
+✍️ **posted by `Joodi`**

-<blockquote>From developer velocity to safer routing, here’s a practical breakdown of the new release without the jargon.
+<blockquote>When building React apps, users often see empty spaces while data is loading.
+Instead of showing blank areas or plain “Loading…” text, you…
 Continue reading on Medium »</blockquote>

 <h3>2.
-That Time Our Logout Button Wasn’t Actually Logging Anyone Out: A Next.js & Keycloak Story - <a href="https://medium.com/@karthiks05/that-time-our-logout-button-wasnt-actually-logging-anyone-out-a-next-js-keycloak-story-cc471336fe00?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Routing in Next.js: Using next/router and next/navigation in the App Router - <a href="https://medium.com/@narayanansundar02/mastering-routing-in-next-js-using-next-router-and-next-navigation-in-the-app-router-c3aca1c286bc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Karthik S`**
+✍️ **posted by `Narayanan Sundaram`**

-<blockquote>Picture this: You’ve built a slick web app with Next.js.
-Your authentication is handled by Keycloak.
-Everything seems to work beautifully…
+<blockquote>Routing is one of the most critical aspects of any web application, and Next.js provides a powerful and flexible system for managing it…
 Continue reading on Medium »</blockquote>

-<h3>3. ⚡ Next.js Advanced Topic: API Routes and Building a Full Backend Inside Next.js  - <a href="https://medium.com/@MissLucina/next-js-advanced-topic-api-routes-and-building-a-full-backend-inside-next-js-93fc3b6791b5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+Next.js ile Kullanıcı Bazlı Tanıtım Siteleri: Tek Domain ile Kur ve Yayınla - <a href="https://medium.com/@glinbayram/next-js-ile-kullan%C4%B1c%C4%B1-bazl%C4%B1-tan%C4%B1t%C4%B1m-siteleri-tek-domain-ile-kur-ve-yay%C4%B1nla-31ae8b2aaacc?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Lucina✨`**
+✍️ **posted by `Gülçin Bayram`**

-<blockquote>Next.js isn’t just a frontend framework — it can also act as a backend by providing API routes.
+<blockquote>(Ücretsiz araçlarla, sadece domain maliyetiyle danışmanlık sitesini nasıl yayına aldığımı anlatıyorum.)
 Continue reading on Medium »</blockquote>

-<h3>4.
-The Tech Stack I Use for Building Telegram Mini Apps (And Why You Should Care) - <a href="https://medium.com/@NikandrSurkov/the-tech-stack-i-use-for-building-telegram-mini-apps-and-why-you-should-care-9866281cdf36?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. ⚡ 100 Most Important Next.js Interview Questions (2025 Edition) - <a href="https://medium.com/@errichagautam1111/100-most-important-next-js-interview-questions-2025-edition-2b3b0ea32ec3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikandr Surkov`**
+✍️ **posted by `Richa Gautam `**

-<blockquote>If you’re thinking about building a Telegram Mini App, you’re probably overwhelmed by the choices.
-Should you use React or vanilla…
+<blockquote>If you’re preparing for a frontend or full-stack interview in 2025, chances are Next.js will be on the table.
+This React framework has…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Overcoming Custom Font Challenges in Next.js 15 + Tailwind 4 (with Frutiger Example) - <a href="https://medium.com/@mrzzrm27/overcoming-custom-font-challenges-in-next-js-15-tailwind-4-with-frutiger-example-487a8618e13a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What If You Could Build Your Own Modular Next.js Boilerplate? - <a href="https://medium.com/@joseph.goins/what-if-you-could-build-your-own-modular-next-js-boilerplate-4e623ea4b085?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohammad Reza Zayer`**
+✍️ **posted by `Joseph Goins`**

-<blockquote>Intro:
- Adding custom fonts sounds easy — until you try it in Next.js.
- Here’s what broke for me:
+<blockquote>Every Next.js boilerplate I’ve used has the same problem: it’s opinionated.
 Continue reading on Medium »</blockquote>

-<h3>6. ⚡ Next.js 2025: Mastering Middleware and Edge Functions - <a href="https://medium.com/@missAvantika/next-js-2025-mastering-middleware-and-edge-functions-6920d06d2bc2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>6.
+SSR, CSR, SSG Explained: When and Why to Use Each in Your React Project - <a href="https://medium.com/@bekoa096/ssr-csr-ssg-explained-when-and-why-to-use-each-in-your-react-project-7b1762a6d219?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Avantika ✨`**
+✍️ **posted by `Ahmed Abobakr`**

-<blockquote>Next.js has grown from a React framework into a full-stack powerhouse for building modern applications.
-One of the most exciting areas of…
+<blockquote>In modern web development, website speed and user experience are no longer optional — they are critical.
+You may have noticed that some…
 Continue reading on Medium »</blockquote>

-<h3>7.
-My Next.js App Was a Dumpster Fire — Here’s How I Made It 10x Faster - <a href="https://medium.com/@koteshavula/my-next-js-app-was-a-dumpster-fire-heres-how-i-made-it-10x-faster-aa0cb893f253?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7. ⚡ Next.js Authentication & Authorization: A Complete Guide in 2025 - <a href="https://medium.com/@TheblogStacker/next-js-authentication-authorization-a-complete-guide-in-2025-04c5869a0213?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shanvika Devi`**
+✍️ **posted by `The Blog Stacker - Tech Writer✨`**

-<blockquote>From 7-second load times to instant pages — the ugly mistakes and fixes behind my Next.js speed boost.
+<blockquote>Building modern apps isn’t just about rendering pages and fetching data — security and authentication are at the heart of every serious…
 Continue reading on Medium »</blockquote>

-<h3>8. ⚛️ The URL Is Your State Manager: Building Shareable, Undo-Friendly UIs in React  - <a href="https://the-expert-developer.medium.com/%EF%B8%8F-the-url-is-your-state-manager-building-shareable-undo-friendly-uis-in-react-e59ef2cff716?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8. ⚡ Next.js Tips & Best Practices for Building Scalable and Optimized Apps - <a href="https://medium.com/@MissLucina/next-js-tips-best-practices-for-building-scalable-and-optimized-apps-8af420ca41ee?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**
+✍️ **posted by `Miss Lucina✨`**

-<blockquote>Most apps shove everything into a global store and then fight bugs around back/forward, deep-links, and works on my machine repros.
+<blockquote>Next.js is one of the most powerful frameworks in modern web development.
 Continue reading on Medium »</blockquote>

 <h3>9.
-12+ Web Development & Machine Learning Project Ideas to Build in 2025 - <a href="https://medium.com/@adityasenpai396/web-ml-project-ideas-to-ignite-your-inner-engineer-ed2ccee5cfb0?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Optimizing Next.js Internationalization with URL-Based Locales - <a href="https://medium.com/@rajanmaharjan042/optimizing-next-js-internationalization-with-url-based-locales-39a483b1e32e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aditya Singh`**
+✍️ **posted by `Rajan Maharjan`**

-<blockquote>Hey everyone!
-I’ve been dumping a bunch of project ideas that fuse the worlds of web development and machine learning, with a special…
+<blockquote>In this blog post, I want to talk about the process of optimizing locale handling in a Next.js application.
+Our initial implementation…
 Continue reading on Medium »</blockquote>

 <br/>